nestybox/sysbox/README.md

 Sysbox solves problems such as:

-*   Enhancing the isolation of containerized microservices (root in the container maps to an uprivileged user on the host).
+*   Enhancing the isolation of containerized microservices (root in the container maps to an unprivileged user on the host).

 *   Enabling a highly capable root user inside the container without compromising host security.